tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 #### Tracking Error

 In order to monitor the quality of the hedging strategy, investors use the tracking error (TE) measure.
-In this part, we will define the TE and TE volality concepts that needs to be controlled in the portfolio optimization problem in the presence of a benchmark (Roncalli, 2013 {cite:p}`roncalli2013introduction`).
+In this part, we will define the TE and TE volatility concepts that needs to be controlled in the portfolio optimization problem in the presence of a benchmark (Roncalli, 2013 {cite:p}`roncalli2013introduction`).

 Let's define $b = (b_1, ..., b_n)$ and $x = (x_1, ..., x_n)$ the stocks weights in the benchmark and the portfolio.